charlie-bloor/vf/README.md

    |`Musicalog.Domain`|Class Library containing entity types|
    |`Musicalog.TestUtilities`|Class Library containing the `MockBase` unit test base class|

     To keep the Web API controllers clean, each request is handled by its own implementation of `IRequestHandler<>`.
-This represents the biggest design decision pattern in how to organize the code.
 The deeper folder/file structure in `Musicalog.Core` is worth examining in this regard.

 1. **Unit tests**